GraphBLAS/LAGraph/src/demo/README.md

 LAGraph, (c) 2021 by The LAGraph Contributors, All Rights Reserved.
 SPDX-License-Identifier: BSD-2-Clause

-FIXME: currently requires SuiteSparse:GraphBLAS v5.0.3 or later,
-    with LG_VANILLA undefined or set to -DLG_VANILLA=1.

 To download the GAP benchmark matrices, optionally convert them to binary .grb files (SuiteSparse-only), and to run the GAP benchmarks, do the following: